Are the Graduate Record Examination scores (GRE) required?

 Should I apply to both the M.A. and Ph.D. programs?

 No, the programs serve students with different interests.
-The one-year M.A. is designed for international students.
 The M.A. program in public humanities is aimed at students interested in working for cultural organizations.
 The Ph.D. program in American Studies is aimed at students interested in careers in college and university teaching, though it also provides excellent training for jobs in cultural or non-profit institutions that require a doctorate.

 I'm applying for the PhD but want to get the MA in Public Humanities on my way to the doctorate.
 How do I indicate that on the application?